mrdbourke/tensorflow-deep-learning/README.md

 Any further updates/changes will be added below.

 ## Log
+* 02 Dec 2021 - add fix for TensorFlow 2.7 to notebook 02
+* 11 Nov 2021 - add fix for TensorFlow 2.7 to notebook 01
 * 14 Aug 2021 - added a discussion with TensorFlow 2.6 updates and EfficientNetV2 notes: https://github.com/mrdbourke/tensorflow-deep-learning/discussions/166
 * 16 Jul 2021 - added 35 videos to ZTM Academy + Udemy versions of the course for time series and how to pass TensorFlow Developer Certificaiton
 * 10 Jul 2021 - added 29 edited time series videos to ZTM Academy + Udemy versions of the course, more to come soon